 This comprehensive guide invites readers to engage in thinking about new directions for education today.
 The book will be a useful starting point for individuals who choose to engage in discussions and deliberations around what it means to be responsive.
 It will be invaluable for those who are working as principals and teachers or participating in education leadership development programs around the world and hope to work in various roles.

 Table of Contents

 Foreword: Leadership Properly Understood 1.
 Introduction: Conceptualizing Foundations of Responsive Educational Leadership 2.
 Challenges Abound 3.
-The Local and Global Pendulum: Context, Place and Educational Leadership 4.
-Building a Strategic Framework for a Responsive School 5.
+The Local/Global Pendulum: Context, Place and Educational Leadership 4.
+Building a Strategic Framework for Responsive Educational Leadership 5.
 Actions Focused on Learning and Development 6.
 Using Responsive Leadership to Re-Form School 7.
-A Bird’s Eye View—Everything Is Connected
+A Bird’s Eye View: Everything Is Connected